kubernetes/enhancements/keps/sig-auth/541-external-credential-providers/README.md

 ### RPC vs exec

 Credential provider could be exposed as a network endpoint.
-Instead of executing a binary and passing request/response over `stdin`/`stdout`, client could open a network connection and send request/response over that.
+Instead of executing a binary and passing request/response over `KUBERNETES_EXEC_INFO` environment variable/standard output, client could open a network connection and send request/response over that.

 The downsides of this approach compared to exec model are: